chronosforlife/RHTTPD/README.md

-To install you need rustc and cargo, goto: https://rustup.rs/ to download these.
+To install you need rustc and cargo, goto: https://rustup.rs/ to download

-Open up a shell.
+Open a shell

 git clone this repo